 Someone told me that the Kroger at 16th and Central was the first Kroger store in Indianapolis.
 Is that true?
 LOL. ~ Lynn Molzan, Old Northside

 I assume you are referring to the Kroger store at 524 East 16th Street.
-That store (which is actually at the corner of 16th Street and Park Avenue) opened on November 7, 1962.
+That store, which is actually on the northwest corner of East 16th Street and Park Avenue, opened on November 7, 1962.
 It was not the first Kroger store in Indianapolis.

 The Kroger Grocery and Baking Company opened its first stores in Indianapolis late in 1924 or early in 1925, which was about thirty-eight years prior to the opening of the store at 16th and Park.
 Kroger’s entry into the Indianapolis market was the result of the decision by founder Bernard Henry Kroger (1860-1938) to expand his Cincinnati-based company into other markets.
 Being adjacent to Ohio, Indiana was a logical choice for expansion.